valory-xyz/open-autonomy/docs/api/skills/price_estimation_abci/behaviours.md

 Send data to server.

-We assume the period count always starts at 0.
-Hence, if the period count > 0, we can forward the data of the previous cycle to the server, only then do we have the validated signature of the on-chain transaction.
+We send current period state data of the agents and the previous cycle's on-chain settlement tx hash.
+The current cycle's tx hash is not available at this stage yet, and the first iteration will contain no tx hash since there has not been on-chain transaction settlement yet.

 <a id="packages.valory.skills.price_estimation_abci.behaviours.ObserverRoundBehaviour"></a>